Alamos Gold Inc. (AGI) Shares Plummet Below 1-Year High - News Heater

 Simply click here to receive it.

-The average price suggested by analysts for AGI is $14.23, which is $1.53 above the current market price.
-The public float for AGI is 394.11M, and currently, shorts hold a 1.59% of that float.
-The average trading volume for AGI on October 23, 2023 was 2.28M shares.
+The average price predicted by analysts for AGI is $14.38, which is $1.83 above the current price.
+The public float for AGI is 394.10M and currently, short sellers hold a 1.59% ratio of that float.
+The average trading volume of AGI on October 27, 2023 was 2.33M shares.

 AGI’s Market Performance

-The stock of Alamos Gold Inc. (AGI) has seen a 4.10% increase in the past week, with a 1.68% rise in the past month, and a 2.58% gain in the past quarter.
-The volatility ratio for the week is 2.72%, and the volatility levels for the past 30 days are at 3.20% for AGI.
-The simple moving average for the last 20 days is 8.28% for AGI stock, with a simple moving average of 7.04% for the last 200 days.
+The stock of Alamos Gold Inc. (AGI) has seen a -1.18% decrease in the past week, with a 10.87% rise in the past month, and a 3.12% gain in the past quarter.
+The volatility ratio for the week is 4.33%, and the volatility levels for the past 30 days are at 3.39% for AGI.
+The simple moving average for the last 20 days is 5.00% for AGI’s stock, with a simple moving average of 5.43% for the last 200 days.

-During the last 5 trading sessions, AGI rose by +4.10%, which changed the moving average for the period of 200-days by +17.05% in comparison to the 20-day moving average, which settled at $11.76.
-In addition, Alamos Gold Inc. saw 25.62% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, AGI fell by -1.18%, which changed the moving average for the period of 200-days by +15.24% in comparison to the 20-day moving average, which settled at $12.01.
+In addition, Alamos Gold Inc. saw 24.13% in overturn over a single year, with a tendency to cut further gains.

 Stock Fundamentals for AGI